-While MeetUp golf leagues tend to be casual and better suited to people who want to enjoy the social side of the game, they’re usually very friendly and welcoming if you’re new in town and hoping to get to know some people.
+While MeetUp golf leagues tend to be casual and better suited to people who want to enjoy the game’s social side, they’re usually very friendly and welcoming if you’re new in town and hoping to get to know some people.

 Another good place to look is on social media.
-Many golf leagues have Facebook groups, so you can reach out to the group admins to find out how you can join the league.
+Many golf leagues have Facebook groups, so you can reach out to the group admins to find out how to join the league.

 Some will have handicap requirements, while others will be open to golfers of all abilities.

-You should also bear in mind where the golf league takes place and what the joining requirements are for the course in question.
+You should also remember where the golf league takes place and the joining requirements for the course in question.